 Other model change requests may be initiated by members of the GOES (E/A) Subgroup, Interested Regulators, or Interested Parties.
 Requests may be made by completing a Model Change Request Template and sending it to the NAIC staff support person for the GOES Subgroup.
 The Model Change Request Template will be available on the NAIC website.

-The Model Change Request Template is intended to be used as a mechanism for sharing and escalation of concerns.
-For example, it may be used when End Users feel the model is generating inappropriate results or is causing unusually large impacts.
+The Model Change Request Template is intended to be used as a mechanism for sharing and escalating concerns.
+For example, it may be used when Model Users feel the model is generating inappropriate results or is causing unusually large impacts.

 Model change requests will be tracked in the Model Change Request Inventory, which will be maintained and kept up to date by NAIC staff.
-The Inventory will indicate which models are impacted by the requested change.
+The Inventory will indicate which models are impacted by the requested change, along with an expected resolution date.

 Material model changes will be considered by the GOES (E/A) Subgroup, and if adopted through the NAIC committee structure, will be carried out by the Model Developer, with oversight by the Model Owner and Model Steward.